Master’s Thesis Guidelines for Music and Technology

 Document created by Alejandro Olarte February 15, 2024.

-Last updated by Alejandro Olarte October 3, 2024.
+Last updated by Alejandro Olarte December 3, 2024.

 Weight of components

-- A Written Component
+- A written component

-- An Oral Presentation.
+- An oral presentation.

 The development, planning, implementation, documentation, reporting, and evaluation of the three components must be understood as a cohesive whole and will be graded on a pass/fail basis (See the “Evaluation criteria” section below).
 For the evaluation process, the components are weighted as follows: 50% for the demonstrative component, 30% for the written component, and 20% for the oral presentation.